-(a) Providing feedback to the investee company via electronic or other correspondence;
+- Providing feedback to the issuer via electronic or other correspondence;

-(b) Engaging the investee company’s personnel in informal dialogues and discussion;
+- Engaging the issuer’s personnel in informal dialogues and discussion;

-(c) Convening face-to-face meetings with key officers of the investee company; and
+- Convening face-to-face meetings with key officers of the issuer; and

 We will review each situation on a case-by-case basis and will take into account various considerations, the paramount being the risks to our clients, in determining the appropriate course of action.

-Consistent with our commitment to provide quality investment management service to our clients, we will – (a) decide to participate in a voting exercise of an investee company; and (b) if we decide to participate, exercise our vote in such a manner – that in our opinion will best serve our clients.
+Consistent with our commitment to provide quality investment management service to our clients, we will – (a) decide to participate in a voting exercise of an issuer; and (b) if we decide to participate, exercise our vote in such a manner that in our opinion will best serve our clients.

 Factors that we will take into account in deciding (a) and (b) above include the value of the portfolio holdings in relation to the total holdings, the subject of the vote, jurisdiction where the voting exercise is held, and other relevant factors.

-An account of our voting activity (if any) will be made available to our clients on request.
+An account of our voting activity (if any) can be made available to our clients on request.